-In our final newsletter for 2018, we challenged the travel manager to “think like a traveller.”
+In one of our last article, we challenged the travel manager to “think like a traveller.”
 To look at implementing changes to the company travel policy to appeal to the next generation of tech savvy, multi taskers with a passion for travel and a mobile accessible 24/7.

 This article explores the importance of engagement to help identify, plan and implement these changes.
 Introducing any change and ensuring a smooth transition whether this be a technical or travel policy change, or both, needs careful collaboration, thoughtful planning and inclusion across the organisation.

 It is well known that people support what they help create.
 In the business environment this is also true and can be used to work in the organisations favour.
 As a business traveller, I am more likely to view any travel policy change as an improvement, if I have been involved in the change process, this is human nature.
 Excluding vital stakeholders can result in reluctance to change, a “compliance-led approach” rarely works, impacting on the ROI of the project.

 The first step is to therefore engage your stakeholders from the beginning, to form a working group.
 This means identifying all areas of the organisation where your proposed changes may have an impact and gain commitment through involvement in the process.
 Engaged employees are more likely to drive better outcomes in terms of adoption, employee satisfaction and compliance.